MRimk/UniversityNotes/vulnerabilities.md

 This means that user is logged in, but the client does not work.
 New user _test4_ tried to register, received the message "registration succeeded", and the client crashed.

 **How it was found:** \
-It was found after testing long messages with 3 users, after having noticed that after 2 messages sent, other messages are showing the certificates of users who are logged in.
+It was found during stress testing - sending random messages with initially 2 users and then adding the 3rd one.

 <!--1 + 2.5 + 1 = 4.5 -->

-## Vulnerability 9
+## Vulnerability 5

 **Program nummber:** 5